Fury-Labs/furya/x/superfluid/README.md

 parameter is kind of meaningless for now.

-To calculate the staking power of the denom, one needs to multiply the amount of the denom with `OsmoEquivalentMultipler` from this query with the `MinimumRiskFactor` from the Params query endpoint.
+To calculate the staking power of the denom, one needs to multiply the amount of the denom with `FuryEquivalentMultipler` from this query with the `MinimumRiskFactor` from the Params query endpoint.

-`staking_power = amount * OsmoEquivalentMultipler * MinimumRiskFactor`
+`staking_power = amount * FuryEquivalentMultipler * MinimumRiskFactor`

 ### ConnectedIntermediaryAccount